 NPN means E with electrons, B with holes, C with electrons; PNP opposite.

-Figure shows NPN active, it means that power supplies V_{BE} and V_{CB} let current to externally flow from E to C: pay attention because this is a convention, because for historical reasons current is considered positive, in the sense of positrons; the reality wants electrons flowing from E to C but internally.
+Figure shows NPN active, it means that power supplies and let current to externally flow from E to C: pay attention because this is a convention, because for historical reasons current is considered positive, in the sense of positrons; the reality wants electrons flowing from E to C but internally.

 Simply if positive current has a direction, negative has opposite.